krzysztofbrzozowski/Rust_playground/README.md

 In example we have trait called 'Summary' which can be applied on two stucts -> Tweet, NewsArticle Summary has a method which has to be implemented in both Tweet and NewsArticle and return some format! of few fields

+### lifetimes
+Heap created variables has its own life time in life scope, here if one variable is dead it can not be referenced (because it is invalid) -> error thrown

 ## xyz_rustlings
 Exercises to do -> https://github.com/rust-lang/rustlings